ospalh/anki-addons/pages/Metric time.md

 </blockquote>

-This add-on replaces the standard time-formating function with one that returns times shorter than a year as days – even times much shorter than a day.
+This add-on replaces the standard time-formatting function with one that returns times shorter than a year as days – even times much shorter than a day.
 Longer times are written as years with one decimal place.